CvetanovicNikola/release-tracker/README.md

     name and description support partial matches (LIKE queries). status and release date require exact matches.

+If testing through swagger ui, use:
+{
+  "page": 0,
+  "size": 5,
+}
+as a pageable default.
 💥 Get a Single Release GET /releases/{id}

 Retrieves a release by ID.